A list of all Undergraduate courses in Anthropology.

 114 Urban Studies: The Culture of the City

 By 2030, two out of three people will live in an urban world, with most of the explosive growth occurring in developing countries.
 Taking the city as a subject of investigation, students explore the historical conditions that brought about cities and the subsequent developments that have given us megacities.
-This course explores how the city functions as a site to negotiate cultural diversity and utopian ideals.
-Drawing from ethnographic cases throughout the developed and developing world, the course examines the complex structural and cultural forces that shape the lives of those who dwell in cities, and how urban culture is produced and reproduced under the influences of industrialization, colonialism, and globalization.
+The course explores how the city functions as a site to negotiate cultural diversity and utopian ideals.
+Drawing from ethnographic cases throughout the developed and developing world, the course examines the complex structural and cultural forces that shape the lives of those who dwell in cities, and how urban culture is produced and reproduced under the influences of industrialization, colonialism and globalization.

 118 Health and Illness

 Medical anthropology explores the interaction between health, culture and disease, emphasizing the importance of understanding issues of health and sickness cross-culturally.
-Medical anthropologists also look at the roles of health care professionals, patients, and medical settings addressing the relationships between health care systems and political and economic systems.
+Medical anthropologists also look at the roles of health care professionals, patients and medical settings addressing the relationships between health care systems and political and economic systems.

-119 Culture of the Americans
+119 Cultures of the Americas

 120 Visual Anthropology

 Film and photography are powerful media for the representation (or misrepresentation) of social and natural worlds.
-Because we live in an image-saturated society, this course aims to help students develop a critical awareness of how visual images affect us and how they can be used and misused.
-The course examines photographic and cinematic representations of human lives with special emphasis on the documentary sue of film and photography in anthropology.
+Because we live in an image-saturated society, this course aims to help students develop a critical awareness of how visual images affect us, and how they can be used and misused.
+The course examines photographic and cinematic representations of human lives with special emphasis on the documentary use of film and photography in anthropology.
 The course has historical, theoretical, ethical, and hands-on components, and students will learn to use photos, PowerPoint and video to produce a coherent and effective presentation.

 121 World Cultures